MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     alpn-id = 1*255OCTET

+"alpn" is a multi-valued key.
 Each decoded value in the "alpn" value list SHALL be an `alpn-id`.
+The value list MUST NOT be empty.

 The wire format value for "alpn" consists of at least one ALPN identifier (`alpn-id`) prefixed by its length as a single octet.
 These length-value